Feefo service rating

 Training for a walking holiday – the first steps

-Ramble Worldwide | Mon 07 Feb 2022
+Ramble Worldwide | Wed 07 Feb 2024

-So you’re considering or maybe you’ve already booked a walking holiday… now what?
-As you eagerly anticipate exploring the world on foot, don’t just sit back with a travel guide (not that there’s anything wrong with perusing a good guide book), but take this time to start getting fit for your future adventure.
+So you’re considering a walking holiday?
+Or perhaps you’ve already booked one… now what?
+As you eagerly anticipate exploring the world on foot, don’t just sit back with a travel guide but take the time to start getting fit for your future adventure.
+Depending on the walking grade, you don’t have to be ridiculously fit to enjoy a walking holiday, but conditioning yourself to go longer distances will definitely make the experience more fun.

 How to prepare your body

+The first steps are just that… walking, and more walking.
+The best preparation for a walking holiday is to basically pull on your trainers, go outside and get moving.
 Simply put, the most important thing to do is ensure you can tackle the distance.
-As some trips are more challenging than others, at Ramble Worldwide we use our grade system to give you a clear idea about the mileage, terrain and altitude you're to experience on your walking holiday.
+As some trips are more challenging than others, at Ramble Worldwide we use our walking grade system to give you a clear idea about the mileage, terrain and altitude you're to experience on your walking holiday.
 You’ll ultimately want to gear your training toward that.

 Start with a base distance

 If you’re new to walking or unsure of your fitness, this may mean going around your neighbourhood at an easy pace.
 If you’re already active, head to a nearby park with your step counter on and begin with two miles (about 4,000 steps) a day.
-Of course, someone who’s loved walking their whole life would probably be comfortable at the outset doing 5,000 or more steps.
+Of course, someone if you've loved walking your whole life or are already more active, you'll probably be comfortable at the outset doing 5,000 or more steps.
+Wherever you’re starting at, listen to your body.
+You can always modify your training plan if it’s too easy or difficult, so don’t push yourself or be afraid of making changes.

 Make it a routine

 Aim for at least 30 to 60 minutes of walking most days of the week.
 If you don’t have that window of time to devote, try breaking this into smaller increments of 10 or 15 minutes.
 Can you walk to the shop, to work or to see a friend?
 Perhaps you can get off the bus a stop earlier and add some distance that way.
 These things will help you turn your walking into a habit.
 Plus, as you start to feel the benefits of regular walking, it will become easier to do.
-Going daily gives you the best results, but it is okay to take a rest day or two each week.
+Getting out each day gives you the best results, but it is okay to take a rest day or two each week.

 Build your daily mileage